Arnold-n/P1P2MQTT/README.md

 The P1/P2 data contains various data items, like temperatures, data flow, software serial number, operating mode, number of operating hours, energy consumed, schedules, field settings, etcetera.

 Please refer to the [P1/P2 logical layer](LogicalLayer/README.md) documentation for more details.

-**Which files to start with?**

-- LICENSE.md: CC BY-NC-ND4.0 with exceptions for the P1P2Serial library and the P1P2\* example programs,
-- ReleaseNotes.md,
-- P1P2MQTT.md, describes MQTT channels and commands used by P1P2-bridge-esp8266
-- P1P2Monitor-commands.md, describes P1P2Monitor commands and serial protocol used by P1P2Monitor and P1P2MQTT
-- examples/P1P2Monitor: monitor program on Arduino, uses P1P2Serial library.
-Shows data on P1/P2 bus on serial output, and enables writing data from serial input.
-Reading/writing packets of data and CRC-byte generation/verification is supported.
-Supports parameter writing as auxiliary controller, and counter requests
-- examples/P1P2MQTT: program to convert P1P2Monitor's serial output to mqtt and json format
-- P1P2Serial.cpp and P1P2Serial.h: P1P2Serial library used by P1P2Monitor
-- doc: documentation of reverse-engineered P1/P2 protocols (please contribute if you have more information)
-- circuits/\*: P1/P2 adapter schematic and pictures of adapter board,
-- examples/P1P2Monitor/usb2console.py: simple python program to copy USB serial output from Arduino to stdout on a Raspberry Pi or other host (for logging and/or processing by P1P2-bridge-ubuntu), and
-- notebooks/Good Data Analysis.ipynb: Jupyter notebook file containing log data from Nicholas Roth's system

-**Software requirements**

-Version 0.9.17 uses Arduino IDE 1.8.19 and the following libraries:
-- WiFiManager 0.16.0 by tzapu (installed using Arduino IDE)
-- [AsyncMqttClient 0.9.0](https://github.com/marvinroger/async-mqtt-client) by Marvin Roger obtained with git clone or as ZIP file and extracted in Arduino's library directory
-- [ESPAsyncTCP 2.0.1](https://github.com/philbowles/ESPAsyncTCP/) by Phil Bowles obtained with git clone or as ZIP file and extracted in Arduino's library directory
-- ESP_Telnet 2.0.0 by Lennart Hennigs (installed using Arduino IDE)

-For 8MHz ATmega328P support, install [MCUdude's MiniCore](https://github.com/MCUdude/MiniCore) by adding [board manager URL](https://mcudude.github.io/MiniCore/package_MCUdude_MiniCore_index.json) under File/Preferences/Additional board manager URLs.

-For ESP8266 support, install the ESP8266 BSP by adding [board manager URL](http://arduino.esp8266.com/stable/package_esp8266com_index.json) under File/Preferences/Additional board manager URLs.

 **Acknowledgements**